Fun Raising Funds for Those in Need

 By Kim Fox

 Holiday Season, 2008.
 It goes something like this: Thanksgiving sneaks up on you like it always does.
 You extend the invitations, plan your menu, and make a list.
 Take a breath, make another list.
 Clean your house.
 Do you have enough place settings?
 Is this the year your 21-year-old nephew who just graduated from UVA will move to the “adult table”?
 Fresh or frozen?
 Paper or cloth?
 Apple or pumpkin?
 The day comes and goes in a whirlwind of activity.
 The meal you planned for three weeks is over in 20 minutes.
-The kids are upstairs playing video games and the men are watching football.
+The kids are upstairs playing video games such as w88 online in thailand, and the men are watching football.
 You can finally sit down.
 Well, relax while you can, because Christmas is in just four short weeks.
 Make a list!

 Now, imagine this same scene, but put yourself in Galveston, Texas.
 Instead of wondering if you have enough dessert plates, you are wondering how you are going to get six inches of mud out of your newly papered dining room.
 You are wondering when your electricity will be back on so you can use your refrigerator.
 You are wondering how you are going to explain to the kids that Santa still comes to the Holiday Inn, even though you